^

 , medical expert

-Progressive rubella panencephalitis is a rare form of congenital rubella, which differs from the congenital rubella syndrome.
+Progressive rubella panencephalitis is a rare form of congenital rubella that is distinct from congenital rubella syndrome.

 Epidemiology of progressive rubella panencephalitis

-Progressive rubella panencephalitis - a rare pathology, manifests itself in the second decade of life.
+Progressive rubella panencephalitis is a rare pathology that appears in the second decade of life.

 What causes progressive rubella panencephalitis?